Legends of Oz: Dorothy's Return: Plot

 Dorothy's company enter the Dainty China Country and require permission from the vain China Princess to pass through her kingdom.
 With Mallow posing as a suitor, the group enter the China Princess' castle and see her rejecting potential suitors, but she is enchanted by Mallow's singing.
 An earthquake caused by the Jester damages the land.
 An angry China Princess blames Dorothy for the Jester's torment, but agrees to allow her group to pass through on the condition that she accompanies them.
 Finding a bridge to the Emerald City destroyed, the group decide to construct a boat.
 All the talking trees refuse to cooperate except for an aging tree named Tugg, who is carved into a galleon.
 They sail into the Emerald City, finding it abandoned, only to be attacked by the Flying Monkeys.
 Dorothy's group escapes into a cave system but tumbles down a waterfall.

 The China Princess is shattered by the fall and presumed dead, prompting Dorothy to head for the Jester's palace alone.
 Mallow mourns for the princess before discovering she is alive and fixing her.
 Mustering his confidence and strength, Wiser manages to fly off to aid Dorothy.
 Dorothy and Toto confront the Jester, who plans to kill her, only for Toto to drop a curtain on his head, with the lead Flying Monkey named "You" stealing the Jester's staff to regrow its wings after the latter shrunk them.
 As the Jester gives chase, Dorothy reunites with her captured friends, and they confront the Jester on the rooftop.
 Dorothy falls off the roof in the ensuing fight for the staff, but is caught by Wiser.

 The rest of Dorothy's friends arrive with Tugg built on wheels, engaging the Flying Monkeys in battle.
 The Jester tries to rid himself of Dorothy by summoning a tornado, but Dorothy's own magic breaks the spell damaging Oz, freeing its leaders.
 The Jester is nearly sucked into the tornado, but is saved by Dorothy.
 However, once she casts the staff into the tornado, the Jester jumps in after it and vanishes along with it.
 Glinda appears and sends Dorothy and Toto home.

-Reuniting with Aunt Em and Uncle Henry, Dorothy rallies the townsfolk to stand up for their homes, discovering the appraiser is a con artist using multiple fake licenses to commit crimes.
-He is arrested by the sheriff while his lackey runs off, and Dorothy and her town's homes are rebuilt.
+Reuniting with Aunt Em and Uncle Henry, Dorothy rallies the townsfolk to stand up for their homes, discovering the appraiser is a con artist accused of using multiple fake licenses to commit crimes.
+He is arrested by the sheriff while his lackey runs off and Dorothy and her town's homes are rebuilt.